creativescala/creative-scala/src/pages/generative/product.md

 tupleToF(tuple)
 ```

-This explains why we saw the `CartesianBuilder` when we first used the product operator---it converts tuples into function calls like `tupleToF` above.

 That's quite a lengthy explanation.
-The good news is we don't ever run into this if we just immediately `map` over the result of using the product operator, which is the usual case.
+The good news is we don't ever run into this if we just immediately `mapN` over the result of using the product operator, which is the usual case.

-[^esoteric]: You really want to know the estorica?
-Ok!
-There are four operators associated with the "applicative functor", the abstraction we are using.
-They are `|@|`, `<*>`, `*>`, and `<*`.
-The first two are clearly a TIE figher and a TIE interceptor respectively, and the latter two are a TIE interceptor after tangling with the Millenium Falcon (as at the end of A New Hope.)
-These goofy symbols are mostly found in [the paper][idiom] that introduced the concept but failed to make the connection to Star Wars.

 ### Exercises {-}